DAOstack

 Build Scalable Governance

-DAOstack is framework enabling scalable governance through holographic consensus.
-Understanding DAO governance frameworks helps you choose right infrastructure for organization.
+DAOstack is a framework enabling scalable governance through holographic consensus.
+Understanding DAO governance frameworks helps you choose the right infrastructure for your organization.
 If you're interested in DAO infrastructure or governance, explore DAO careers at DAOstack and DAO projects.
 These roles focus on building governance infrastructure.